opencv/opencv/modules/imgproc/doc/histograms.rst

     Equalizes the histogram of a grayscale image.

-    :param src: The source 8-bit single channel image
+    :param src: Source 8-bit single channel image.

-    :param dst: The destination image; will have the same size and the same type as  ``src``
+    :param dst: Destination image of the same size and type as  ``src`` .

 The function equalizes the histogram of the input image using the following algorithm:

 #.
-    calculate the histogram
+    Calculate the histogram
     :math:`H`     for ``src``  .

 #.
-    normalize the histogram so that the sum of histogram bins is 255.
+    Normalize the histogram so that the sum of histogram bins is 255.

 #.
-    compute the integral of the histogram:
+    Compute the integral of the histogram:

     .. math::

         H'_i =  \sum _{0  \le j < i} H(j)

 #.
-    transform the image using
+    Transform the image using
     :math:`H'`     as a look-up table:
     :math:`\texttt{dst}(x,y) = H'(\texttt{src}(x,y))`